Skip to main content

 A Content Identifier (CID) is a cryptographic hash that uniquely identifies content in IPFS.
 The same content always produces the same CID, enabling verifiable, immutable storage.
 Example: bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi

-Why CID Matters in Keep
+Why CID Matters

 The Problem We’re Solving